cntnus/monorepo-template/README.md

 # Monorepo Template

-A template to create a monorepo SST v3 project.
+A template to create a monorepo for cntnus projects.
+This is based on SST's version.
 [Learn more](https://sst.dev/docs/set-up-a-monorepo).

 ## Get started